Japjappedulap/Catan/README.md

 # Catan
 :game_die: A map generator for Catan, both classic game and extended.

-For now, no seafarers supported, but maybe in the future it will, who knows.
+For now, no seafarers supported, but maybe in the future, it will, who knows.
 This was developed with `numpy`, so if you don't have it already, please install it.
 Amazing tool for probabilities and statistics and all sorts of stuff.

 ## How to use